 Here is an example:

-• You will also have to pay a 10% early withdrawal penalty if you are under age 59½ when you make the conversion.
+- You will also have to pay a 10% early withdrawal penalty if you are under the age of 59 when you make the conversion.

 It is important to note that the income limits for Roth IRA conversions are subject to change each year.
 You should always check with the IRS for the latest information before you convert your traditional IRA to a Roth IRA.